Learn All About this Clinically-Proven Alternative to Spinal Fusion

 ABOUT prodisc

-prodisc is a Total Disc Replacement (TDR) technology platform that offers a surgical treatment proven to maintain spinal balance and motion, decelerate adjacent level reoperations, and accelerate the return to normal activities.
+prodisc is a Total Disc Replacement (TDR) technology platform that offers a surgical treatment designed to maintain spinal balance and motion, decelerate adjacent level reoperations, and accelerate the return to normal activities.

-It is the only total disc replacement system in the U.S. approved for two-level use in the lumbar spine
+It is the only total disc replacement system in the U.S. approved for two-level use in both the cervical and lumbar spine.

 Total Disc Replacement for the lower (lumbar) spine (L3-S1)